CarlColijn/Jazillionth/README.md

 4. create (and optionally configure) a Jazillionth object, and
 5. tell your Jazillionth object what tests to perform on which pages.

-By default, Jazillionth doesn't need anything else regarding the test suite page's content.
+By default, Jazillionth doesn't need anything else.
 In the simplest use case it will:

 * wait for the test suite page to be ready,
+* prepare the test suite page:
+  * attach the test log element to the end of the page,
-* attach an iframe to the test suite page,
+  * attach an iframe to the end of the page when testing external pages.
 * for all pages under test:
-  * load the next page under test in that iframe,
+  * load the page under test in that iframe if it's an external page,
   * wait for that page to fully load,
   * run all tests for that page.
-* show the test results at the top of the test suite page, and
+* show the test results in the test log, and
-* depending on the overall test outcome, set the entire test suite page body background color to either the 'pass' or 'fail' color.
+* depending on the overall test outcome, set the test log background color to either the 'pass' or 'fail' color.

 If you want to add extra content to the test suite page you are free to do so.
-You can add an iframe to load the page under test into and tell Jazillionth to use that.
-You can also tell Jazillionth where to place the test result, directing it to an existing HTML element instead.
+You can add your own iframe to load the page under test into and tell Jazillionth to use that.
+You can also tell Jazillionth where to place the test log, directing it to an existing HTML element instead.
 And the used colors are tweakable too.
 And you can add pre and post test handlers to really tweak the test flow, pausing the tests where needed.
 See the chapter <a href="#tweaking">Tweaking and advanced functionality</a> for more details.